nikkiihuynh/ReSort/README.md

 The application uses MySQL for data storage.
 Make sure to:
 1. Have MySQL Server running
 2. Create the database and user as described in the setup instructions
-3. Set up the `.env` file with your database credentials
-4. Ensure the MySQL service is running before starting the application
+3. Ensure the MySQL service is running before starting the application

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.